Wilfrid Edgecombe: Harrogate and District General Hospital

 The new building was opened on 19 September 1932 by Mary, Princess Royal and Countess of Harewood, as the Harrogate and District General Hospital on Knaresborough Road.
 The Princess Royal was a previous patient of Edgecombe's; he had attended her daily at Goldsborough Hall in the last four days of her 1924 pregnancy.
-He and Henry Simson were the first to announce publicly the birth of the child, Gerald David Lascelles, Edgecombe's name being repeated in many newspapers, such as The Inverness Courier, The London Evening News, The Daily Express, The London Daily News, and The Warder and Dublin Weekly Mail.
+He and Henry Simson were the first to announce publicly the birth of the child, Gerald David Lascelles, Edgecombe's name being repeated in many newspapers, such as The Inverness Courier, The London Evening News, The Daily Express, The Daily News, and The Warder and Dublin Weekly Mail.

 Edgecombe was chairman of the medical staff of the hospital (now known as Harrogate District Hospital) for thirteen years, and retired as an active physician there in 1936, although he retained strong interest and influence in the establishment.
 As chairman of its hospital contributory scheme committee in 1946 he was forthright in his approach to the imminent government takeover of British hospitals:

 We are in the position of the prisoner in the dock awaiting the verdict and sentence ...
 If the voluntary hospitals are entirely taken over by the Government, and I cannot conceive of a more crass piece of stupidity, then it means the death of the contributory scheme.

 The hospital moved from private ownership to state control under the National Health Service.
 The Princess Royal became president of the hospital, and Edgecombe was elected deputy president, chairman of the no.1 house committee and subsequently a member of the management committee which took over on 5 July 1948.
 He retired from those duties in 1959.
 The British Medical Journal said, "His skilful chairmanship and wise judgement did much to ensure that the change to State control passed off smoothly and to the best advantage of all concerned".